SmithWillSuffice/ohanga-pai/content/questions/1000_tariffman_ex_machina.md

 you cannot now import opens up reindustrialization.
 Those investments can always be made.
 But why expect an instant reindustrialization overnight?
 You have to be sanguine about it and cope with the lags.
-But the point is, throughout all such transitonal eras, no single worker ever needs top go unemployed and starving.
+But the point is, throughout all such transitional eras, no single worker ever needs top go unemployed and starving.

 One major critical good is energy.
-So in this light it is thoroughly remarkable few goverments are seriously enough investing in sustainable domestic renewable energy and promoting energy conservation and a greener economy.
+So in this light it is thoroughly remarkable few governments are seriously enough investing in sustainable domestic renewable energy and promoting energy conservation and a greener economy.
 It's not only be nicer, less polluting, but a slower pace of life, so more peaceful.
 Will we be deprived of race cars, McMansions, jet transportation,